ne-v0y/ROS-tutorial/README.md

 - Some of the above option might already contain installation steps for ROS Noetic, but if not, here is the [official installation document](http://wiki.ros.org/noetic/Installation/Ubuntu)

 ## What does this repo do
-### Write a simple publisher and subscriber with custom message type
+### Write a simple publisher and subscriber and visualize the message
 1. create a workspace and its source folder
 ```bash
 $ mkdir -p ~/catkin_ws/src